Gender Stereotypes, Women Empowerment & Feminism

 Several inputs started to come in based on what they had read earlier.
 They briefly discussed the suffrage movement in the west and how women were not allowed to do many things such as drive cars as they were deemed unfit.
 The group then turned their focus to India.
 They pointed out examples of women in Indian History standing up for themselves against all odds- a feat that was not generally acceptable.
 Women were not permitted to participate in the affairs of the kingdom but circumstances made it possible for these brave women to come forward and rule kingdoms with an iron fist.
 Although this is true, these brave women are few in number and can be counted on our finger tips.
 Their assent was no way easy when compared to what their male counterparts did for power.
 The British invasion brought about change in unimaginable ways.
 While women could seek employment, the freedom struggle saw a number of women fighting for the country’s independence and considered at par with their male counterparts.

-The Young Executives who have not seen India’s first woman prime minister and the first woman president, dug into their knowledge of women empowerment happening now in different walks of life.
+The Young Writers who have not seen India’s first woman prime minister and the first woman president, dug into their knowledge of women empowerment happening now in different walks of life.
 The girls on the group shared with much pride news reports about women fighter pilots performing stunts at the recent Republic Day celebrations.
 Air India had three women pilots fly the longest flight ever.
 In the west Maya Weug became the youngest female driver to qualify for training to be a race car driver.
 From being forced to dress pretty and remain behind the scenes when asked, women have come a long way.
 Menfolk are more willing to accept change and contribute to managing households.
 More number of fathers of girl children encourage them to get educated and pursue their dreams.
 It was recognised that this is not universally true in every family, considering that men contributing in the kitchen for example is still frowned upon in many families.

 Why not get rid of gender based discrimination by simply accepting that men and women have different capabilities, which when combined can produce far better results?